fmcnallyi3/it_anisotropy/solar_dipole/README.md

 - The `-m` means “use message”, and it will use the next message that you type within quotation marks
 - Finally, to sync back with the internet and the online repository,
   - `git push`
+- If your code isn't pushing, read the section below and make sure your token is correct and that you actually did `commit -m` (step above)

 ## Code not Pushing??
 Try this :)
 - Create a new key